 - 1. Two 300-400 level English courses to complete distribution requirement - 2.
 One 400-level English seminar in the fall - 3.
 ENGL 497 Senior Thesis Seminar in the spring term - Choose a topic and sign up with an advisor by fall break - Submit a one paragraph description of the topic by mid-November - 4.
-Other collegiate requirements and electives58 Guide to Academic Majors and Minors - Note: Students who intend to study abroad should consult their advisors or the Chair of the English Department to ensure that their progress toward graduation is uninterrupted.
+Other collegiate requirements and electives

+Note: Students who intend to study abroad should consult their advisors or the Chair of the English Department to ensure that their progress toward graduation is uninterrupted.